 \begin{theorem} Suppose \Cref{Barnette-esq} is true.
-Then $[3;\pl]$ is true.
+Then $[[3;\pl]]$ is true.
 That is, every planar digraph where every dicut has size at least three, has three disjoint dijoins. \end{theorem} \begin{proof} By \Cref{reduction}~(1), it suffices to prove $[3;\pl]$ for sink-regular $(3,4)$-bipartite digraphs.
 To this end, let $D=(V,A)$ be a sink-regular $(3,4)$-bipartite digraph that is planar.
 By \Cref{M1-basis-partition}, there exist disjoint bases $Q_1,Q_2,Q_3$ of $M_1(D,\1)$.
 As \Cref{Barnette-esq} is assumed true, there exists a rounded $1$-factor $J_1$ such that $\dc(J_1)=Q_1$ and $D\setminus J_1$ is connected.
 Let $b:=2\chi_V+\chi_{Q_2}+\chi_{Q_3}$.
 Since $\dc(J_1)=Q_1$, $A-J_1$ is a perfect $b$-matching.
 It follows from \Cref{k-dijoin} that $A-J_1$ is a $2$-dijoin.
 In particular, in the weighted digraph $(D,w)$ where $w=\chi_{A-J_1}$, every dicut has weight at least two.
 As $D\setminus J_1$ is connected, it follows that $D[\{a\in A:w_a\neq 0\}]$ is a spanning subdigraph of $D$ that is connected as an undirected graph.
 Thus, by \Cref{Chudnovsky}, $(D,w)$ has a $w$-weighted packing of dijoins of size two, that is, $A-J_1$ can be partitioned into two dijoins, say $J_2,J_3$.
 Thus we have three disjoint dijoins $J_1,J_2,J_3$ in $D$. \end{proof}

-Note the resemblance between \Cref{Barnette-esq} and Barnette's Conjecture~\cite{Barnette69} that (?) \emph{for every $3$-connected cubic bipartite graph $G$ that is planar, there exists a perfect matching $M$ such that $G\setminus M$ is connected, i.e., $G$ has a Hamilton circuit.} (?)
+Note the resemblance between \Cref{Barnette-esq} and Barnette's Conjecture, which states that for every $3$-connected cubic bipartite graph $G$ that is planar, there exists a perfect matching $M$ such that $G\setminus M$ is connected, i.e., $G$ has a Hamilton circuit~\cite{Barnette69}.